Equine Stay Apparatus: Active or Passive, and Why it Matters

 The patellar locking mechanism is the key to the success of the stay apparatus in the hindlimb.
 With the stifle stabilised, the hock joint is also stabilised through the action of the reciprocal apparatus, which couples the movement of the two joints.
 The distal joints are stabilised passively through the tendons and ligaments, as in the forelimb.

-The reciprocal apparatus is made up of largely tendinous muscles on either side of the tibia: on the cranial aspect, there is the peroneous tertius, and on the caudal aspect, there is the superficial digital flexor tendon.
+The reciprocal apparatus is made up of largely tendinous muscles on either side of the tibia: on the cranial aspect, the peroneus tertius, and on the caudal aspect, the superficial digital flexor tendon.
 These two tendinous muscles ensure that the stifle and hock move as a unit, ensuring that when the stifle is locked, the hock is also immobile, without any additional muscle activation.

 Active or passive?